American Federation of State, County and Municipal Employees: Political activity

 Since the late 1960s, AFSCME has become one of the most politicized unions in the AFL–CIO.
 Since 1972, AFSCME has been a primary force within the progressive wing of the Democratic Party, playing a major role in setting the legislative agenda and in choosing Democratic presidential candidates.
 In the 1990s, AFSCME was the top U.S. donor to Bill Clinton.

-According to OpenSecrets, AFSCME is the United States' fifth largest organizational contributor to federal campaigns and parties, having donated more than $126 million since the 1990 election cycle.
+According to OpenSecrets, AFSCME is the United States' fourteenth largest organizational contributor to federal campaigns and parties, having donated more than $180 million since the 1990 election cycle.
 The organization contributes almost exclusively to Democratic Party campaigns; since 1990 the ratio of Democratic to Republican contributions by the AFSCME has exceeded 99:1.
 In addition to combating privatization of public sector jobs, key political objectives for the group include raising the minimum wage and opposing the substitution of vacation time for overtime pay due workers.
 In June 2008, AFSCME, along with MoveOn.org, spent over US$500,000 on a television advertisement, Not Alex, critical of the presumptive Republican presidential nominee John McCain.

 Until the 2010 Citizens United decision, funding for political campaigns came from voluntary contributions to a political action committee called AFSCME PEOPLE ("Public Employees Organized to Promote Legislative Equality").
 With the loosening of restrictions by this Supreme Court case, AFSCME has widened its political funding base through the use of member dues.
 AFSCME is not required to publicly disclose the identity of its donors, or the size of their contributions.

 AFSCME was the biggest outside spender in the 2010 midterm elections, spending a total of $87.5 million in support of Democratic Party candidates.
 AFSCME led the failed 2012 recall effort against Wisconsin Governor Scott Walker.

 In 2014, AFSCME cut ties with the United Negro College Fund (UNCF) after UNCF accepted a $25 million contribution from Charles and David Koch.
 Starting in 2003, AFSCME had supported UNCF with annual donations of $50,000–60,000.

 In 2012, AFSCME, SEIU, and the American Federation of Teachers agreed on a politics-only alliance for the 2012 national election campaign.
 In 2016, AFSCME and SEIU announced an extension of that agreement, leading to speculation about a possible future merger.